itswadesh/anne-docs2/docs/vendor-manual.md

 - Orders can be found in the left sidebar on “mysales → Orders” link.

-- By default, your orders list is organized from relevance.
-If you have a large number of orders, then you can use the search bar above the order list to find an order by customer detail, order id.
+- By default, the orders list is organized from relevance.
+If there is a large number of orders, then you can use the search bar above the order list to find an order by customer detail, order id.

 - You can also filter your orders by